gusmakali/lt2212-v20-a3/README.md

 the classification report would give an error, as it cannot "handle a mix of binary and continuous targets".

 Maybe I am missing something vital here, but the current implementation is the only way I could solve the assignment.

-# results disscusion

-The model currently runs with 30 epochs as I see better results with this number.
-I also see a bit better result for when run with hidden layers, however not drastically better.
-I also see a bit better result for choice 1 (ReLU).
-However all the results don't differ much, I think because of the poor quality of data.